Lwhieldon/IstheMushroomPoisonous/README.md

 ## Table of Contents

-This assignment contains 5 primary areas:
+This assignment contains 6 areas:

 <ol>
   <li><a href=>Presentation:</a> Powerpoint presentation to support the deliverables. - TO DO</li>
-  <li><a href=https://github.com/Lwhieldon/IstheMushroomPoisonous/blob/master/notebooks%2Bdata/mushrooms.csv>Dataset in Repo</a>.
+  <li><a href=https://github.com/Lwhieldon/IstheMushroomPoisonous/blob/master/notebooks%2Bdata%2Bimages/mushrooms.csv>Dataset in Repo</a>.
 Local copy of the original dataset from the ICU Machine Learning Repository.</li>
-  <li><a href=https://github.com/Lwhieldon/IstheMushroomPoisonous/blob/master/notebooks%2Bdata/labels.txt>Dataset Labels</a> A helpful text file explaining each feature label assigned to a mushroom. </li>
+  <li><a href=https://github.com/Lwhieldon/IstheMushroomPoisonous/blob/master/notebooks%2Bdata%2Bimages/labels.txt>Dataset Labels</a> A helpful text file explaining each feature label assigned to a mushroom. </li>
-  <li><a href=https://github.com/Lwhieldon/IstheMushroomPoisonous/blob/master/notebooks%2Bdata/summaryreport.ipynb>Summary and Report</a>: Jupyter Notebook including a detailed abstract on problems in assignment, code relevant to project, and visualizations supporting the completion of the project. </li>
+  <li><a href=https://github.com/Lwhieldon/IstheMushroomPoisonous/blob/master/notebooks%2Bdata%2Bimages/summaryreport.ipynb>Summary and Report</a>: Jupyter Notebook including a detailed abstract on problems in assignment, code relevant to project, and visualizations supporting the completion of the project. </li>
-  <li> <a href=https://github.com/Lwhieldon/IstheMushroomPoisonous/blob/master/notebooks%2Bdata/code.ipynb>Code:</a> Area to perform testing of dataset, functions, and implement models before final project output. </li>
+  <li> <a href=https://github.com/Lwhieldon/IstheMushroomPoisonous/blob/master/notebooks%2Bdata%2Bimages/code.ipynb>Code:</a> Area to perform testing of dataset, functions, and implement models before final project output. </li>
+  <li> <a href=https://github.com/Lwhieldon/IstheMushroomPoisonous/blob/master/notebooks%2Bdata%2Bimages/utils.py>utils.py:</a> .py file to store functions I use throughout the project to make notebooks & summary report clean. </li>
 </ol>

 <br>